tve/blog/content/2018/lp-wifi-esp8266-2.md

 _Magnification of the activity portion of the wake cycle after fixing the local port numbers._

-The vertical cursors show that the entire activity period lasts only 31 milliseconds and the vertical cursors show that the power draw is just around 70mA most of the time.
+The vertical cursors show that the entire activity period lasts only 31 milliseconds and the horizontal cursors show that the power draw is just around 70mA most of the time.
 The total wake cycle still lasts 170-180ms primarily due to the wait-time after the probe requests.

 ### Secure access points

 All the experiments so far have used an open unencrypted access point.
 This made the packet dump analysis easy because all is in the clear.
 But it's also insecure: everything is in the clear and can be hijacked at will.
-The question this raises is what happens when using a secure access point?
+What happens when using a secure access point?
 The following scope capture shows the same sketch when using the same AP with a WPA2 encrypted SSID:

 ![Wake-up cycle with secure AP](/img/low-power-wifi/ap-secret-mode-3-all-annot.png# w-100pct)